ekaputra07/telegram-bot/README.md

 # telegram-bot

-A boilerplace code to create your own Telegram bot using Elixir.
+An Elixir app to create your own Telegram bot.

-This project is just a plain Elixir app.
+### 👉 Development

 A couple of helper scripts available under `scripts/` to ease development on your local machine.

-### 👉 Development

-Development is easy thanks to Docker and Docker compose, they allows us to work on Elixir app without having Elixir installed on our machine.

 Working on the bot locally: